FP-22-23/java-term-project-Domi1904/Project/README.md

 ### Tests/Examples

 On the test directory you will find some examples of all funtionalities.
-Keep in mind that the Testdata will use the AMZNtest.csv dataset file.
+Keep in mind that the Testdata will use the AMZNtrain.csv dataset file.

 ## The Stock class